The Old Man and the Sea By Ernest Hemingway

 A sailing memoir documenting Joshua Slocum’s global circumnavigation in 1895.
 He was the first to sail around the world alone; no small feat.
 Slocum’s book about sailing created a separate understanding of recreational sailing versus adventure.
 Most consider the memoir to be required reading for anyone who sails for either business or pleasure.

 The Long Way by Bernard Moitessier

-If you’re intrigued by the lore of sailing, Moitessier is a must read.
+If you’re intrigued by the lore of sailing, Moitessier is a must-read.
 He followed his inspiration wherever and whenever.
 In the Long Way, Moitessier writes about his participation in the first solo circumnavigation race in history but decided not to finish and pulled out of the race.
-He then went on to sail his own course eventually ending in Tahiti.
-His trip totalled 37,455 miles and he never once touched land during that long journey.
+He then went on to sail his own course, eventually ending in Tahiti.
+His trip totaled 37,455 miles, and he never once touched land during that long journey.
 Moitessier writes a wonderful book for anyone who dreams of escaping the rat race and sailing the endless ocean waves.